tuningfolk/SQLite-from-C/README.md

 What format is a prepared statement saved in ?

 ### Points to note
-sqlite has fewer features thatn MySQL or PostgreSQL so easier to code
+sqlite has fewer features thatn MySQL or PostgreSQL so easier to code.
-The entire database is stored in a single file
+The entire database is stored in a single file.

 ### SQLite architecture